 Noctua’s paste applicator makes the NT-H1 easy to apply.
 It offers a generous spread so it’s easy to use the pea-method and get an easy application.
 The paste itself isn’t particularly slimy or hard, making it easy to apply.
 But that can backfire for people who are inexperienced because you could spray too much and end up with some on your motherboard.

 Arctic Silver 5 AS5

 Arctic describes the Silver 5 as a high-density paste, and it shows once you squeeze it from the tube.
-The thickness of the paste means you’ll have to get hands-on to properly spread it across your CPU.
 As the name suggests, the Arctic Silver 5 AS5 is composed of 99.9% pure micronized silver, and is non-electrically conductive.
 That design allows for highly effective and lasting cooling, albeit with a slightly more difficult installation.

 This paste uses a micronized silver paste alongside ceramic particles to create a high performance and long-lasting design.
 The aluminum oxide, boron nitride, zinc oxide solution provides lower load temperatures than you’ll get from standard compounds.
 The 3.5-gram syringe will cover more than a dozen CPUs, or about half a dozen large CPUs, or two heat plates.
 All in all, you can squeeze out about 16 square inches of effective coverage from one simple tube.